stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ### Viewport

-To avoid making this chapter overly long we only cover the implementation of the mandatory pipeline stages required for the triangle demo and introduce other stages as they are needed.
+To avoid making this chapter overly long we only cover the implementation of the mandatory pipeline stages required for the triangle demo and introduce other stages as they are needed in future chapters.

 The only fixed-function that we __must__ configure is the _viewport pipeline stage_ that defines the drawing regions of the frame buffers and rasterizer: